Alabama case that could limit Voting Rights Act heard at U.S. Supreme Court - NewsBreak

 The case, Merrill v.
 Milligan , considers whether the 2021 redistricting map for Alabama’s seven congressional districts violates Section 2 of the Voting Rights Act because it dilutes the collective voting power of Black voters.

-Black voters are spread out across the other six congressional districts, and don’t make up a majority in any, under the map.
+Black voters are spread out across the other six congressional districts under the map, and don’t make up a majority in any.
 Those challenging the map say there should be one more majority-Black district.

 Section 2 of the Voting Rights Act prevents any state from imposing election practices that result in the denial of the right to vote based on race.